aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dwg-file-operations/list-all-layouts/_index.md

 Repeat these steps, and you’ll successfully **read DWG file Java** to list all layouts in your AutoCAD drawing using Aspose.CAD for Java.

-## Common Issues & Troubleshooting
+## Common issues & troubleshooting

 | Symptom | Likely Cause | Fix |
 |---------|--------------|-----|